-Where: Harold Washington Library Center, 400 S. State Street, Cindy Pritzker Auditorium, Lower Level,
+Where: Harold Washington Library Center, 400 S. State Street, Cindy Pritzker Auditorium or Video Library, Lower Level

 About the Chicago Public Library